basmilius/flutter-carrot/README.md

-# Carrot
+# 🥕 Carrot

-A UI library for Flutter apps.
+Another take on a widget library for Flutter with an opiniated theme.